awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 ## Amazon S3 Bucket Keys<a name="sse-kms-bucket-keys"></a>

-When you configure server\-side encryption using AWS KMS \(SSE\-KMS\), you can configure your bucket to use S3 Bucket Keys for SSE\-KMS\.
+When you configure server\-side encryption using AWS KMS \(SSE\-KMS\), you can configure your buckets to use S3 Bucket Keys for SSE\-KMS\.
 Using a bucket\-level key for SSE\-KMS can reduce your AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS\.

-When you configure your bucket to use S3 Bucket Keys for SSE\-KMS on new objects, AWS KMS generates a bucket\-level key that is used to create unique [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) for objects in the bucket\.
-This bucket key is used for a time\-limited period within Amazon S3, further reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations\.
+When you configure a bucket to use an S3 Bucket Key for SSE\-KMS on new objects, AWS KMS generates a bucket\-level key that is used to create unique [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) for objects in the bucket\.
+This S3 Bucket Key is used for a time\-limited period within Amazon S3, further reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations\.
 For more information about using S3 Bucket Keys, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.

 ## Requiring server\-side encryption<a name="require-sse-kms"></a>

 To require server\-side encryption of all objects in a particular Amazon S3 bucket, you can use a bucket policy\.
-For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request does not include the `x-amz-server-side-encryption` header requesting server\-side encryption with SSE\-KMS\.
+For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request does not include an `x-amz-server-side-encryption` header that requests server\-side encryption with SSE\-KMS\.

 ```
  1. {